MAXINMACHINEGUN/MAXINMACHINEGUN/README.md

 ## SHRIMPO
 READ MY STRAW FOR MORE INFO!!
-ITS OPTIONAL BUT ADVISED SO U DONT EAT ANY SURPRISES MOSTLY AT DW/DT-UT AREA.

-I REALLY HATE SIMON COWELL!!
-THIS WHOLE STUPID "README" THING IS A HUGE WIP!!
-I HATE IT!!
+mostly at dw/dt-ut area or in rps im everywhere even under ur bed vro. watch out im going for the fridge